AdobeDocs/dev-docs-reference/src/pages/blocks/resources/index.md

 ---
-title: Resources Block without Hero
+title: Resources Block
-description: Display a resources section with useful links without a hero banner for a simpler layout.
+description: Display a resources section with useful links.
 ---

-# Resources Block without Hero
+# Resources Block

-Resource links without hero banner.
+Resource links displayed on the right side of the page, above "On This Page" if present.

 ## Syntax